karvulf/flutter-reorderable-grid-view/README.md

 - Animated when reordering items

 ## Getting started
-Simply add `FlutterReordableGridView` to your preferred Widget and specify a list of children.
+Simply add `ReordableGridView` to your preferred Widget and specify a list of children.

 ## Usage